lmedranos/QUED/README.md

 python3 dataset2pred.py -i /path/to/new_dataset.h5 -m /path/to/model.pkl
 ```

 It is not convenient to record the KRR estimator in a pickle file (it would result in a GB-sized file), so instead, we saved all necessary parameters of the KRR model in the pickle file and re-train (or re-fit) the KRR model with the employed training dataset (in HDF5 format).
-Such training datasets are found in the [ZENODO repository](https://zenodo.org/records/17106019).
+Such training datasets are found in the `models` directory (`training_sets.xz`).
 ```bash
 # validation
 python3 dataset2pred.py -v -i /path/to/training_dataset.h5 -m /path/to/model.pkl -t /path/to/training_dataset.h5